 As your child matures and prepares to face the world as an adult, it’s essential to support the development of strong financial responsibility.
-The tools and techniques discussed below will help you guide your teen to a better understanding of how to manage their money.
+And the earlier you start inculcating the same, the better they will be at it.

 Some accounts, like OCBC Frank Savings Account, do not have a minimum initial deposit requirement.
 Savings accounts are usually flexible, allowing for withdrawals as needed.
 However, most accounts have a minimum balance requirement, and falling short incurs a fee.

 Finally, consider holding weekly or monthly family meetings to discuss your household’s finances.
 Working to earn money, learning to spend responsibly and saving can all contribute to your teen’s growth.